ols0test/Practice-JS_Cypress/README.md

 4. After, execute npx cypress open to run tests.

-How to use faker library
+**How to use faker library**

-Our project utilises Faker.js library.
+This project utilises Faker.js library.
 You can find more info here: https://v6.fakerjs.dev/guide/ Use this import in your file: import { faker } from '@faker-js/faker';

-How to use testing library
+**How to use testing library**

 You can find more info here: https://testing-library.com/docs/cypress-testing-library/intro/